THOMASELOVE/432-classes-2024/class08/README.md

 - To print the HTML slides **to pdf**, [follow these instructions](https://quarto.org/docs/presentations/revealjs/presenting.html#print-to-pdf) using Google Chrome as your browser.

-## The recording was paused for part/all of the session, so after it was over, I redid the class in about 30 minutes, and that's the recording you'll find posted.
+## The recording was paused for today's session, so after it was over, I redid the class in about 30 minutes, and that's the recording you'll find posted.

 ## Announcements